 (Heading as in Form No. 74)

-To [name of defendant] of
+To [name of defendant or plaintiff] of

-Take notice that the originating summons issued herein on the day of 20 , will be heard by the judge [or master] in chambers at the Supreme Court, Perth, on the day of 20 at o’clock in the noon.
+Take notice that the originating summons issued herein on the day of 20 , will be heard by the Supreme Court, Perth, on the day of 20 at o’clock in the noon.

-If you do not attend in person or by your solicitor or counsel at the time and place mentioned, such order will be made and proceedings taken as the judge [or master] may think just and expedient.
+If you do not attend in person or by your solicitor or counsel at the time and place mentioned, such order will be made and proceedings taken as the Court thinks just and expedient.

 Dated, etc.